 Live aquarium plants need three basic things to stay healthy and provide important benefits in the aquarium environment.

-- Sufficient lighting simulates the positive properties of the sun.
+- Sufficient lighting simulates the positive properties of the sun for plant photosynthesis.
 The deeper the tank, the stronger the lighting system needed.

 - To provide sufficient food for the live aquarium plants, a well-established freshwater aquarium will have some nutrients in the substrate.
-A new aquarium must be supplemented with live aquarium plant food which is widely available.
-Even well-established aquariums should be supplemented with extra nutrients for maximum benefit to the community aquarium as a whole.
+A new aquarium must be supplemented with live aquarium plant food which is widely available in pet stores.
+Even well-established aquariums should be supplemented with extra plant nutrients for maximum benefit to the community aquarium as a whole.

 02 of 06